-The Concept Note for Urban Infrastructure Resilience Studies which accompanies this ToR provides a summary of existing tools and frameworks intended to help the agency in developing its assessment of the city's infrastructure resilience.
-The agency is expected to make preliminary recommendations on the assessment framework based on these existing tools, typological considerations and their own experience.
+The Concept Note for Urban Infrastructure Resilience Studies which accompanies this ToR provides a summary of existing tools and frameworks intended to help the Agency in developing its assessment of the city's infrastructure resilience.
+The Agency is expected to make preliminary recommendations on the assessment framework based on these existing tools, typological considerations, and their own experience.
 Proposals for assessment framework to be used in this study will be finalised with CDRI, in consultation with urban infrastructure resilience stakeholders at the time of inception.

-CDRI will establish a core Technical Advisory Committee (TAC) from with stakeholders and subject experts to contribute to provide overall guidance and approval of the deliverables across the following activities.
+CDRI will establish a core Technical Advisory Committee (TAC) from within stakeholders and subject experts to contribute to provide overall guidance and approval of the deliverables across the following activities.
 The assessment framework will require TAC approval before progressing to the next stage.

-Output: Inception Report including the proposed selection of cities to be covered by the study and proposals for the assessment/study framework.
+Output: Inception report including the proposals for the assessment/study framework.